-The Arc de Triomphe is a monumental triumphal arch that sits at the top of the prestigious Avenue des Champs-Élysées.
+The Arc de Triomphe is a triumphal arch at the top of the prestigious Avenue des Champs-Élysées.

 It was raised at the centre of Place de l’Étoile (or Place du Général Charles de Gaulle) from where 12 avenues radiate.
 In fact, the Arc de Triomphe was built in honour of the French Imperial army of Napoleon.

-You can admire it from afar at the Place de la Concorde or from the Esplanade de la Défense.
+You can admire it from the Place de la Concorde or the Esplanade de la Défense.
 Yes, you can’t miss it along the Historical Axis!

 - Find out more about the Arc de Triomphe on the blog